We aim to be transparent with you about how we collect your data, and we will not do anything you wouldn’t reasonably expect from us.

 How can you access and amend the information we hold about you?

-Our point of contact for Data Protection is our Communications Director who can be emailed at [email protected] or phoned on 01235 520147.
+Our point of contact for Data Protection is our Head of Communications who can be emailed at [email protected] or phoned on 01235 520147.